l7mp/stunner/examples/simple-tunnel/README.md

 This introductory demo shows how to tunnel an external connection via STUNner to a UDP service deployed into Kubernetes.
 The demo can be used to quickly check a STUNner installation.

-In this demo you will learn the following steps to:
+In this demo you will learn how to:
 * configure a UDP echo service in Kubernetes,
 * use the [`turncat`](/utils/turncat) utility to connect to STUNner,
 * secure the STUNner deployment,